KEMONOYA/zettelkasten/ZETTELKASTEN/Newton's equations.md

 $$F(x,\dot x, t) = ma.$$
 These equations express the expermental fact that [the acceleration at an instant is determined by the position and velocity at that instant](Mechanical%20state%20completely%20determined%20by%20initial%20positions%20and%20velocities.md).

+They may also be derived in the Lagrangian formalism as a special case of [[Lagrange's equations]] by choosing the generalized coordinates to be Cartesian coordinates.

 ___
 # References